 The Importance of Statistics

-Despite how useful the system is in enforcing barring notices, the greatest LP benefit of facial recognition may be the quality of data the security camera system makes available.
-Having solid statistics about which individual thieves enter which stores and the distribution of peak shoplifter activity over the course of a day or a month can be extremely powerful in informing management decisions.
+Despite how useful the system is in enforcing barring notices, the greatest LP benefit of facial recognition security cameras may be the quality of data the system makes available.
+Having solid statistics about which individual thieves enter which stores and the distribution of peak shoplifter activity over the course of a day or a month can be powerful in informing management decisions.

 Rosenkrantz says, “Let’s say you have a store and an LP associate is there the entire day.
 What if the system tells you that 90 percent of the theft is happening during certain hours of the day, and you’re able to adjust the schedule accordingly?”
 Better data will enable LP departments to optimize the deployment of LPAs to work where and when they’re needed most.